 Beginners at plant identification can easily confuse poison sumac and non-poisonous types of sumac such as staghorn sumac.
 Indeed, the plants are somewhat closely related, both being in the same family.
-Moreover, they both are tall shrubs (sometimes reaching about 30 feet tall), deciduous, and native to eastern North America.
+Moreover, both poison sumac and staghorn sumac are tall shrubs (sometimes reaching about 25 feet tall), deciduous, and native to eastern North America.
 Most strikingly, they share a trait that draws much attention to them in autumn: extremely colorful fall foliage.

 Fortunately, learning a little about the plants' respective habitats and the differences in their leaves, twigs, and berries will help you arrive at a positive identification and allow you to enjoy a walk in the woods with greater peace of mind.

 Family Ties Between Poison Sumac and Staghorn Sumac

 When we take a closer look at the botanical classification of poison sumac and staghorn sumac, however, we see how scientists have drawn a distinction between them: They belong to different genera.
 Whereas poison sumac is known to botanists as Toxicodendron vernix, staghorn sumac is classified as Rhus typhina.
 The very genus name of poison sumac indicates its toxic nature.
 Poison sumac is actually more closely related to two other poisonous plants than it is to staghorn sumac:

 How to Tell Poison Sumac and Staghorn Sumac Apart